The ACNC Annual Report 2022-23 provides an overview of the Commission's work in the 2022-23 financial year.

 Our Reporting and Red Tape Reduction team administers our reporting framework and works with other government agencies to reduce red tape for charities.

 Our Corporate Services team oversees resource management.
-The team is committed to developing and maintaining a high performing workforce that can effectively manage risks as well as deliver the priorities set out in our corporate plan.
+The team is committed to developing and maintaining a high performing workforce that can manage risks as well as deliver the priorities set out in our corporate plan.

 Our Registration team is responsible for assessing charity registration applications and reviewing charities’ continued entitlement to registration.